Ask our Making Tax Digital Team a question

 It is proposed that limited liability partnerships (LLPs) and mixed partnerships will not be exempt from quarterly reporting, whatever their level of income.

-The changes will replace default surcharge with:
+The changes replaced the default surcharge with: